-Below are the steps that the principal of St. Christopher's take if there is a potential reportable allegation.
+Below are the steps that the principal of St. Christopher's must take if there is a potential reportable allegation.
 These steps are in general order of priority, but the guidance may change depending on the circumstances.
-In all cases, reportable allegations must be referred to the MACS Employee Relations Unit as soon as practicable on 03 9267 0431 or ceoir@macs.vic.edu.au.
+In all cases, reportable allegations must be referred to the MACS Safeguarding and Standards Team as soon as practicable on 03 9267 0228 orcs@macs.vic.edu.au.